samvera/bulkrax/README.md

 *= require 'bulkrax/application'
 ```

-You'll want to add an intializer to configure the importer to your needs:
+You'll want to add an initializer to configure the importer to your needs:

 ```ruby
 # config/initializers/bulkrax.rb